 Miami Pedestrian Accidents Attorney

 Pedestrian accidents are unfortunately becoming increasingly more common as more individuals opt to take the “walking” route over the driving route.
-Vehicle drivers often do not expect to see pedestrians on the roadways and either turn without checking for pedestrians, or otherwise remain ignorant of pedestrians on the roadways.
-If you or a loved one have been injured in a pedestrian accident, you may be entitled to receive damages for your injuries.
+Vehicle drivers often do not expect to see pedestrians on the roadways, which means they either turn without checking for pedestrians or otherwise remain ignorant of pedestrians on the roadways.
+If you or someone you know has been involved in a pedestrian accident and now has injuries, there may be some compensation available.Let our motorcycle accident attorneys help you.

 Pedestrian Accident Statistics

-The victim of a pedestrian accident may be able to recover damages including the following:
+The victim of a pedestrian accident may be able to recover the specific damages as follows:

 - Medical expenses